FlipEverything/pi-weather-station-client/README.md

 # Raspberry Pi Weather Station - Client

 This repo contains the Raspberry Pi client of the weather station.
-The python client measures the temperature and the humidity, requests the gps coordinates and sends it to the server's REST API.
+The python client measures the temperature and the humidity, requests the gps coordinates and sends it to the [Server]'s REST API.

-[Working demo]
+[Working Demo]

 ## Hardware